tansudasli/storm-sandbox/mostpopularmovie/README.md

 # Apache Storm - Most Popular Movie

-This storm application has
-* 1 spout for reading file as data source.
-This file is flatMapped output of Spark's `tansudasli/spark-sandbox/most-popular-movie.py`.
+This storm application is  very similar of Spark's application `tansudasli/spark-sandbox/most-popular-movie.py`.
-* 1 movierating.mapMovieRatingFilterColumnsBolt for transforming word's into k,1 and reducing them.

 It works on local storm cluster.
 So no need to install apache storm cluster.